 Moreover, the church is a place of restoration.
 If someone has sinned, they will be forgiven.
 The Bible tells us that if we confess our sins, God is faithful and just to forgive us of our sins and cleanse us from all unrighteousness.
 And finally, the prayer of a righteous person is powerful and effective.
 Praise be to God for His intervention in our lives.

-17 Elijah was a human being, even as we are.
-He prayed earnestly that it would not rain, and it did not rain on the land for three and a half years.18 Again he prayed, and the heavens gave rain, and the earth produced its crops.
+17 Elijah was a man with a nature like ours, and he prayed earnestly that it might not rain, and it didn’t rain on the earth for three years and six months.
+18 He prayed again, and the sky gave rain, and the earth produced its fruit.

 Without God, it would be impossible for rain to stop for three and a half years.
 However, because of Elijah’s commitment to serving the one who brings the rain, the Lord Almighty, He was able to prevent rain on land for this long.
 This miracle demonstrates that Elijah was not some supernatural being, but a human just like you and I—but in tune with a mighty God.

 Elijah is an example of why we need heroes of the faith.
 It helps build confidence that if other humans that are like us can perform miracles, so can we.
 The key is to have a solid relationship with the Lord.
 And if we have faith as small as a mustard seed, we can move mountains.
 Do you believe this?

 19 Brothers, if any among you wanders from the truth and someone turns him back, 20 let him know that he who turns a sinner from the error of his way will save a soul from death and will cover a multitude of sins.